 How Long Does It Take To Get Free And Clear Title To Property?

-- A homeowner actually owns the subject property when they get the actual copy of the release of deed by the county recorder’s officer.
+- A homeowner actually owns the subject property when they get the actual copy of the release of a deed by the county recorder’s officer

-Make Sure That You Do Not Miss Homeowners Insurance Coverage And Not Get Assessed Late Fees On Property Taxes Due
+Homeowners Insurance Coverage And Assessment On Late Fees On Property Taxes Due